JuanCruzRausch/Proyecto-Individual/README.md

 ## Deployment

-The app has the backend and database deployed on Heroku and the frontend on Vercel.
+The app is fully deployed on heroku

  [Countries App](https://countries-app-juan.herokuapp.com/)
   ``` Full Stack Project for the bootcamp SoyHenry using REACT JS, SQL, EXPRESS & NODE JS ```